-Read-Along Lesson 6: Animal Needs & Changing the Environment
+Read-Along Lesson 6: Human Impacts on the Environment

 In this Read-Along lesson, Sam wonders why his grandmother wants to keep an old log in her yard—until he begins to meet a few of her friends.
 The lesson includes a short exercise where students pretend to be lizards eating ants, and discover why old logs are helpful to animals.
 You can extend the lesson with the optional activity, Animal Visitors, where students learn what they could put in a yard or park to attract animals.